stageor/Customer-Churn-Analysis/README.md

 ### Interpretation

-A marginal ROC difference is rarely actionable.
+A small difference in ROC performance is rarely actionable.

-A 10% improvement in recall under fixed campaign capacity directly changes retained revenue.
+However, a 10% improvement in recall under a fixed campaign capacity can directly increase retained revenue.

 For 1,500 churners per cycle: